Call to order: 01352 757777

 In an observational study of management practices, most horses were receiving selenium supplementation, yet a meaningful minority still had marginal or deficient whole blood selenium, and reliance on selenium-containing salt blocks was associated with deficiency in some cases (because intake is inconsistent) [7].

-The take-home is simple: don’t guess; calculate and test, or if you are unable to test, then supplement to the statistical average.
+Don’t guess; calculate and test.
+Or, if you are unable to test, supplement to the statistical average.

 Two piles of different selenium sources for horses